shinovon/TheEscapists-j2me/Controls.md

 But I chose the simplest one to avoid writing tons of code: pressing one key to interact with object player is currently standing close and facing to.
 It isn't most convenient thing to do on dpad, but it does work.

 No attack mode switching, attack target will be set as player hits someone and will be unset when target is defeated or too far away.

+Alternative controls mode is introduced for devices that do not have full alphanumeric keypad.
+Such as Symbian^3 with virtual keyboard, PSPKVM.

 Some inspiration on controls were taken from console/mobile port.